idoshahar96-sudo/COVID_NLP_Advanced_DL_Project/README.md

 - ***Quantization***: dynamic post-training quantization to reduce model size and accelerate inference.
 - ***Knowledge Distillation***: training smaller student models (e.g., HunggingFace's [arampacha/roberta-tiny[(https://huggingface.co/arampacha/roberta-tiny)) with guidance from fine-tuned teachers (BERTweet, RoBERTa).

-All models were later compared using train & test metrics (accuracy, F1-score, precision and recall), parameter count, the comparison was formatted in a neat CSV file and model weights are kept in the accessible through drive.
+All models were later compared using train & test metrics (accuracy, F1-score, precision and recall) & parameter count.
+The comparison was formatted in a neat CSV file and model weights are kept in the accessible through drive.

 Key Assumptions & Workflow